How South Korea's K-pop world takes a toll on celebrities | DW | 16.10.2019

 She later returned to acting and recently appeared on a television program to describe the abuse that she had been subject to from anonymous posters on web sites.
 That appearance only appears to have worsened the attacks.

-Sulli is far from the first South Korean starlet to take their lives as a result of the pressure heaped upon them by the media and the voracious public, a situation that has only worsened with the advent and explosive growth of social media.
+Sulli is far from the first South Korean starlet to take her life as a result of pressure by media and the voracious public, a situation that has only worsened with the advent and explosive growth of social media.

 Pressure of work